 There’s no shortage of beautiful locations for pictures taken in the Manhattan, KS area, but it’s important to take factors such as safety, time of year, time of day, and background distractions into consideration.
 I certainly have my go to spots depending on the season, but we can make pretty much anything work.
 Let’s check out some of the best locations for pictures in Manhattan!

 Generally speaking, I like to get that “out in the middle of nowhere” feel.
 That tends to result in the fewest number of distractions both during your session and in your photographs.
 I like to take you somewhere relatively remote so that we aren’t having to wait for other people on foot, bikes, or cars to pass by.
 I don’t want houses, vehicles, signage, utility boxes or wires, or any other eye sores limiting our available backdrops.
 As much as possible, I want to keep the focus of your images on your family and your genuine connections.
 That said, we want to find the right balance of simply beautiful backdrops, accessibility, safety, my knowledge of the area, and any special requests you might have.
 There’s a lot more that goes into picking a location than you might think!

-I’ve compiled some of the most popular parks in the Manhattan area, including some that I tend to avoid for family photos, and some of my favorite spots that you might not have heard about.
+I’ve compiled some of my favorite locations in the Manhattan area, including some that I tend to avoid for family photos.
 I will gradually be adding separate blog posts to highlight each of the locations that I frequent and you’ll be able to click on the image to find a more detailed description and plenty of pictures!

 While I prefer more secluded locations for family sessions so that we aren’t having to deal with other people and a lot of background noise and distractions, parks like CiCo, Anneberg, and City Park were carefully planned with trees and landscaping that can satisfy that desire for colorful seasonal magic.
 This is my favorite place to bring clients who want to capture the beautiful flowering trees each Spring and some remarkable Fall colors.